Doxuno

 TERMINATION

-Either Party may terminate this MOU at any time by providing 60 days' prior written notice to the other Party.
-Upon termination or expiration of this MOU, each Party shall: (a) promptly return or destroy all materials, documents, and information received from the other Party; (b) fulfill any outstanding obligations incurred prior to the date of termination; and (c) cooperate in good faith to wind down any ongoing activities or projects undertaken pursuant to this MOU.
-Termination of this MOU shall not relieve either Party of any obligations that by their nature are intended to survive termination, including without limitation obligations relating to confidentiality, intellectual property rights, and indemnification.
+Either Party may terminate this MOU at any time on 60 days' prior written notice to the other Party.
+Upon termination or expiration, each Party shall (a) promptly return or destroy all materials and information received from the other Party; (b) fulfill outstanding obligations incurred prior to termination; and (c) cooperate in good faith to wind down ongoing activities.
+Termination shall not relieve either Party of obligations intended by their nature to survive, including confidentiality, intellectual property, and indemnification.

 AMENDMENTS AND MODIFICATIONS

-No amendment, modification, supplement, or waiver of any provision of this MOU shall be valid or binding unless made in writing and signed by the authorized representatives of both Parties.
-No oral agreement, understanding, or representation not reduced to writing and signed by both Parties shall modify or affect this MOU.
-Any proposed amendment shall be submitted in writing to the other Party, and the Parties shall negotiate in good faith to reach agreement on the proposed amendment within a reasonable time.
-If the Parties are unable to agree on a proposed amendment, the existing terms of this MOU shall remain in effect.
+No amendment, modification, supplement, or waiver of any provision of this MOU is valid unless in writing and signed by the authorized representatives of both Parties.
+No oral agreement shall modify this MOU.
+Any proposed amendment shall be submitted in writing, and the Parties shall negotiate in good faith to reach agreement within a reasonable time; failing agreement, the existing terms remain in effect.

 CONFIDENTIALITY

-Each Party acknowledges that, in the course of performing its obligations under this MOU, it may receive or have access to confidential or proprietary information of the other Party ("Confidential Information").
-Each Party agrees to: (a) maintain the confidentiality of the other Party's Confidential Information using at least the same degree of care that it uses to protect its own confidential information, but in no event less than reasonable care; (b) use the other Party's Confidential Information solely for the purposes contemplated by this MOU; (c) not disclose the other Party's Confidential Information to any third party without the prior written consent of the disclosing Party; and (d) promptly notify the other Party in writing of any unauthorized disclosure or use of the Confidential Information.
-Trade secrets shall be protected in accordance with the Defend Trade Secrets Act, 18 U.S.C. §§1836-1839 (including the statutory definition of "trade secret" at §1839(3) and the civil remedies provided at §1836(b)), and the applicable state's Uniform Trade Secrets Act.
-This Section is intended to be legally binding and enforceable on its own terms even if this MOU is otherwise non-binding.
-The obligations of confidentiality set forth in this Section shall survive the expiration or termination of this MOU for a period of two (2) years.
-Confidential Information does not include information that: (i) is or becomes publicly available through no fault of the receiving Party; (ii) was already known to the receiving Party prior to disclosure; (iii) is independently developed by the receiving Party without use of the Confidential Information; or (iv) is required to be disclosed by law, regulation, or court order.
+Each Party may receive confidential or proprietary information of the other ("Confidential Information").
+Each Party shall (a) protect it with at least reasonable care; (b) use it solely for the purposes of this MOU; (c) not disclose it to any third party without the disclosing Party's prior written consent; and (d) promptly notify the other of any unauthorized disclosure.
+Trade secrets shall be protected under the Defend Trade Secrets Act, 18 U.S.C. §§1836-1839, and the Uniform Trade Secrets Act as adopted in the State of New York.
+This Section is legally binding and enforceable on its own terms even if this MOU is otherwise non-binding.
+The obligations survive expiration or termination for two (2) years.
+Confidential Information excludes information that (i) is or becomes public through no fault of the receiving Party; (ii) was already known to it; (iii) is independently developed; or (iv) is required to be disclosed by law or court order.

 17.